Our Upcoming Events

 AC-OCAP is committed to reducing poverty by providing services and programs targeted to low-income individuals and families.
 AC-OCAP has been funding programs and projects in the low- income community since 1971.

-Mission: To improve our community by creating pathways that lead to economic opportunity and prosperity.
+Mission: To improve our community by creating pathways that lead to economic empowerment and prosperity.

 Learn more ABOUT CAP, the Community Action Plan, and the community.

-AC-OCAP would like to thank our past sponsors:
+AC-OCAP would like to thank our current and past sponsors and partners:

 Join our Facebook community!